FudaWiki/fudawiki-files/hanafuda/games/seotda.md

 Starting with the dealer (or closest player in order), each player reveals their cards.
 Hands are evaluated according to the *Hand Rankings* chart below.
 The winner of the hand collects the pot and becomes the dealer for the next hand.

 In case of a tie, the pot is kept intact.
 The players involved in the tie must play a hand between them as a tie-breaker, and the winner of the hand takes the pot.

+> Tiebreaker round consist of only a single betting round.
+Also, in 3-card variants minimum number of cards is dealt during a tiebreaker.
+For example, the dealer deals each player two cards in regular 3-card variant.
+In 3-card variant with a community card, the dealer deals each player a card and then deals a community card.
+{.is-warning}

 ## Hand Rankings